aberonni/generator-cordovangular/README.md

     - [Android](http://developer.android.com/sdk/index.html#ExistingIDE)
     - etc...

+- Download this repository to your computer and `cd` into the downloaded folder
-- Install the generator: `npm install -g generator-cordovangular`
+- Install the generator: `npm link`
-- Run: `yo cordovangular`
+- Run: `yo cordovangular` from the folder where you wish to scaffold the app

 ## Usage
 Once you have ran `yo cordovangular` and followed the on screen instructions yeoman should now have scaffolded a cordova app for you.
 This includes a few basic cordova plugins that my template uses, you can check which plugins are installed after scaffolding by running: